Doug Buffone: NFL career

-Post football career
+Post-football career

 Buffone and his family resided in Chicago, and he was heavily involved in Chicago sports and broadcasting.
-Doug was one of the founders of the Arena Football League, starting the Chicago Bruisers franchise, which played in the ArenaBowl II, he appeared on some Bruisers Radio and TV broadcasts with Les Grobstein, and was involved in the United States Football League with the Chicago Blitz.
+Doug was one of the founders of the Arena Football League, starting the Chicago Bruisers franchise, which played in ArenaBowl II.
+He appeared on some Bruisers radio and TV broadcasts with Les Grobstein, and was involved in the United States Football League with the Chicago Blitz.
 He provided broadcast color commentary for the first NFL game (featuring the Bears and the Dallas Cowboys) in Europe.

-Buffone co-hosted "Chicago NFL Live" on "The Score" WSCR 670 AM, as well as Bears postgame with Ed O'Bradovich, and recently completed 14 seasons of The Doug Buffone Show on Fox Sports Net Chicago.
+Buffone co-hosted "Chicago NFL Live" on "The Score" WSCR 670 AM, and the Bears' postgame show with Ed O'Bradovich, as well as 14 seasons of The Doug Buffone Show on Fox Sports Net Chicago.
 Buffone was the star of a popular segment of the Mully and Hanley show on WCSR on Fridays during the football season.
-He played the part of "Big Doug", a bookie and collector, noted for his humour in character as "Big Doug".
-Other shows Buffone was involved in producing included The Neal Anderson Show for WBBM-AM, and The Mike Ditka Show for WSCR-AM.
-On "The Score", Buffone also co-hosted shows with Mike North (The Wise Guys) and Norm Van Lier (The Bear and The Bull) as well as other hosts.
+He played the part of the humorous character "Big Doug", a bookie and collector.
+Other shows with which Buffone include The Neal Anderson Show for WBBM-AM, and The Mike Ditka Show for WSCR-AM.
+On "The Score", Buffone also co-hosted shows with Mike North (The Wise Guys) and Norm Van Lier (The Bear and The Bull), in addition to other hosts.

-In May 2009, Buffone and his long-time Bears post-game partner Ed O'Bradovich left WSCR-AM and joined Chicago Sports Webio.
+In May 2009, Buffone and his longtime Bears post-game partner Ed O'Bradovich left WSCR-AM and joined Chicago Sports Webio.
 However, in June 2009, the founder of Chicago Sports Webio was charged with operating a Ponzi scheme, and the site was shut down.
 Buffone and O'Bradovich re-signed with the Score in late August 2009.

-Buffone was an entrepreneur, and part owner of several Chicago area businesses, including "Gibson's Steak House", one of the most popular nightspots in Chicago's Rush Street area, and Digital One, a video production and streaming video company in the Chicago suburbs.
-Buffone's company Digital One is the creator of ClickStreamTV, an online video platform product that was designed for small to medium-sized businesses.
+Buffone was an entrepreneur, and part owner of several Chicago-area businesses, including "Gibson's Steak House", one of the most popular nightspots in Chicago's Rush Street area, and Digital One, a video production and streaming video company in the Chicago suburbs.
+Digital One is the creator of ClickStreamTV, an online video platform product that was designed for small to medium-sized businesses.
 Also, Buffone had a blog on his website where he posted his opinions on sports.

 Buffone began broadcasting Chicago Rush Arena Football League games for Comcast SportsNet and WGN in 2010.

+Buffone was inducted into the Kentucky Pro Football Hall of Fame in 2015.